RocketChat/docs-old/administrator-guides/omnichannel-integrations/livechat-widget/livechat-crm/README.md

 You can use webhooks to easily integrate LiveChat with your CRM.

-**Note**  For Magento 2 CRM solutions, also see the Magento 2 section below.
+**Note**:  For Magento 2 CRM solutions, also see the Magento 2 section below.

 When a LiveChat session ends or if you receive a new offline message, Rocket.Chat sends a `POST` to the webhook URL.